-I would like to extend a personal welcome to Molina Medicare of Molina Healthcare of Texas.
-Enclosed is your Molina Medicare Provider Manual, written specifically to address the requirements of delivering healthcare services to Molina Medicare members.
+Welcome to Molina Healthcare of Washington.
+Enclosed is your Medicare Provider Manual, written specifically to address the requirements of delivering healthcare services to Molina Healthcare members.

 This manual is designed to provide you with assistance in all areas of your practice, from making referrals to receiving payment for your services.
 In some cases, you may have developed internal procedures that meet the standards set out in this manual.
 In these instances you do not need to change your procedures as long as they adhere to the standards outlined in this manual.